-- Receive materials and claim when required.
+- Receive and process materials, claiming when required.

-- Maintain bookkeeping records.
+- Maintain acquisitions, serials, and licensing records.

-- Maintain serials records.
+- Maintain vendor connections and records.

-- Maintain bindery records.
+- Maintain budgeting and financial records.

-- Apply rules for subject analysis and the choice of subject headings and descriptors from various subject heading lists and other controlled vocabularies.
+- Apply rules for subject analysis and choice of subject headings and descriptors from various subject heading lists and other controlled vocabularies.